anagilrod/students_exam_scores/README.md

 1. Run the FASTAPI app using the command `make app_run`.
 2. Access the API at `http://localhost:8000/docs` to make predictions.

 To deploy the model locally using Docker, follow these steps:
 1. Run the FASTAPI app using the command `make docker_build_run`.
 2. Access the API at `http://localhost:8000/docs` to make predictions.

+To deploy the model locally using kubernetes, follow these steps:
+1. Run the kubernetes cluster using the command `make kubernetes_cluster`.
+2. Access the API at `http://localhost:8000/docs` to make predictions.

 <span style="color: #AC1555; font-weight: bold; font-size: 18px;">Usage of the API</span>